metafacture/metafacture-playground/README.md

 Use the `--detach` option to run containers in the background, recommended when deploy on servers.

+#### Resources limits

+Limits for max number of CPUs and RAM usage are set in `docker-compose.yml`.
+Currently limits are set to 3 CPUs and 8GB RAM.

+Java 11 processes are per default allowed to use up to 25% of the availbale RAM if Xmx is not set.
+This means that the playground process can use up to 2GB java heap space.

 ### View output (logs) from Docker container

 ```bash